shanusaras/Earthquake-Damage-Precition/README.md

 To predict the probability of building damage during earthquakes using machine learning and provide actionable insights to enhance disaster preparedness and risk mitigation strategies.

 ### **Context**
-This project leverages Python, SQL, and machine learning techniques to analyze building structural data, environmental factors, and geographical features.
+This project uses Python, SQL, and machine learning techniques to analyze building structural data, environmental factors, and geographical features.
 The results aim to guide governments, insurers, and urban planners in mitigating earthquake risks and optimizing resource allocation.